What Ski Boot Size Do You Need?

 But precise measurement is not the same as good fitting.

-A scanner can tell us what the foot looks like in a particular moment, under a particular condition.
+A scan can tell us what the foot looks like in one moment: weighted or unweighted, supported or unsupported, stable or collapsed.

 The question is not simply: